Cerebrum internal capsule

 • Posterior limb

-• Sublentiform part - lie below lentiform nucleus
+• Sublentiform part - lies below the lentiform nucleus

 * Medially- Head of caudate nucleus & thalamus